-All those attending the meeting in person are invited to sign in on the QR code for the building and promptly arrive at, and leave the venue.
-Hand sanitiser are provided and you are invited to observe social distancing.
-Further guidance on what to do on arrival will follow once your request to attend or speak has been accepted.
+All those attending the meeting in person are asked to sign in on the QR code for the building and arrive/ leave the venue promptly.
+The hand sanitiser provided should be used and social distancing must be observed at all times.
+Further guidance on what to do on arrival will follow once your initial registration has been accepted.